Skip to main content

 • Electricians and insulation workers (all branches) — handled asbestos-containing wiring insulation and fireproofing

 Even service members who did not hold these specialties were exposed to asbestos fibers in shipboard air, barracks insulation, and base infrastructure.
 The confined spaces aboard Navy ships made airborne fiber concentrations particularly dangerous.
+Our guide on how to document your asbestos exposure history can help you identify and record the specific sources of exposure from your military service.
 According to military exposure data compiled by WikiMesothelioma.com, virtually every Navy vessel constructed between the 1930s and 1970s contained asbestos in hundreds of components throughout the ship.

 VA benefits information verified: • Source: U.S. Department of Veterans Affairs (VA.gov)